coderdojoindy/GirlsIncWorkshop/README.md

 Hello!

 Coder Dojo Indy is helping Girls Inc with their annual summer camp again this year!
-We are looking for volunteers who are familiar with basic computer programming to help guide a small groups of girls through
+We are looking for volunteers (***especially women***) who are familiar with basic computer programming to help guide a small groups of girls through

 * understanding what makes a game a game
 * designing their own small video game